 Trust me, that’s not as boring as it sounds.
 It’s also a day to celebrate the magic of the voice with over 300 events in more than 50 countries.
 Expect a series of talks and concerts, as well as videos about the many different facets of the voice.
-The 2019 motto is: “Be Kind With Your Voice.”
+The 2023 motto is: YOUR VOICE MATTERS

 For more information on World Voice Day, and a list of all the activities, go to world-voice-day.org.
 The website will have info on live streams, on how to take care of your voice, warm up exercises, and educational videos from around the world.
 The World Voice Day Facebook page is also a good way to follow what’s going on hour by hour, on April 16th.

 It’s the only one you were born with, and you don’t have to be a professional speaker to be nice to it.